-2. Pre-2007 NOL Cap Litigation.
-For tax years prior to 2007, Pennsylvania's statutory NOL cap was \$2 million.
+2. Other Pre-2007 NOL Cap Litigation.
+As explained above, for tax years prior to 2007, Pennsylvania's statutory NOL cap was \$2 million.
 During this period, there was no percentage cap.
-Therefore, the question is, whether applying Nextel and striking the flat-dollar cap in these years results in an uncapped NOL deduction.
+While General Motors addresses the 2001 tax year, there is also pending litigation involving the flat-dollar cap for the 2006 tax year.